Pterygoplichthys

 Pterygoplichthys, sometimes collectively known as janitor fish, is a genus of South American armored catfishes.
 These fish are commonly known as sailfin armoured catfish or sailfin plecs, especially in the aquarium trade.

 Etymology

-Pterygoplichthys is derived from the Greek πτέρυγ- (pteryg-), meaning "wing", (hoplon) - weapon and ἰχθύς (ichthys) meaning "fish".
+Pterygoplichthys is derived from the Greek πτέρυγ- (pteryg-), meaning "wing", Όπλον (hoplon) - "shield" and ἰχθύς (ichthys) meaning "fish".

 Taxonomy

 Pterygoplichthys has undergone much shifting in the past decades.
 Previously Liposarcus, Glyptoperichthys and Pterygoplichthys had been named as separate genera.
 Since then, these genera were recognized as synonyms of Pterygoplichthys by Armbruster, as the few differences between the genera were not deemed great enough to validate Glyptoperichthys and Liposarcus, and that recognizing these separate genera would leave neither Pterygoplichthys nor Glyptoperichthys as monophyletic.

 Species

 There are currently 16 recognized species in this genus: